fritz-marshal/fritz/doc/technical_implementation.md

 - Built-in `GeoJSON` support with 2D indexes on the sphere allowing efficient (potentially complicated) positional queries.
 - Built-in support for horizontal scaling through sharding.

-An API layer provides an interface for the interaction with the backend: it is built using a `python` asynchronous web framework, `aiohttp`, and the standard `python` async event loop serves as a simple, fast, and robust job queue.
-A [programmatic `python` client](https://github.com/dmitryduev/penquins) is also available to interact with Kowalski's API.
-Multiple instances of the API service are maintained using the `Gunicorn` WSGI HTTP Server.
-Incoming and outgoing traffic is routed through `traefik`, which acts as a simple and performant reverse proxy/load balancer.
+An HTTP API layer provides the interface to the backend, and is what SkyPortal talks to:
+Fritz reaches it through SkyPortal's broker API abstraction, so alert queries, filter testing and photometry retrieval all go through one documented surface.

-An alert brokering layer listens to `Kafka` alert streams and uses a `dask.distributed` cluster for distributed alert packet processing, which includes data preprocessing, execution of machine learning models, catalog cross-matching, and ingestion into `MongoDB`.
+An alert brokering layer listens to `Kafka` alert streams and processes each packet, which includes data preprocessing, execution of machine learning models, catalog cross-matching, and ingestion into `MongoDB`.
-It also executes user-defined filters based on the augmented alert data and posts the filtering results to a `SkyPortal` instance.
-Kowalski is containerized using `Docker` software and orchestrated with `docker-compose` allowing for simple and efficient deployment in the cloud and/or on-premise.
+It also executes user-defined filters based on the augmented alert data and posts the filtering results to a `SkyPortal` instance, where they appear as Candidates on the relevant scanning page.

 [`SkyPortal`](https://skyportal.io), similarly being an API-driven system, provides an interactive marshal and a follow-up observation manager with flawless integration with both robotic and classical follow-up facilities.